 Is NASM a good certification?

-The NASM-CPT is actually the best personal trainer certification program in the fitness industry.
+The NASM-CPT is a good personal trainer certification that provides you with the resources needed to succeed as a personal trainer.
 It is NCCA accredited, contains high-quality content to prepare for your exam, is cost-effective, offers unique specialization options, and contains the least amount of questions on the exam.
-Also, a job guarantee is included in the NASM-CPT program!
+Plus the NASM-CPT program comes with a job guarantee!

 ACE vs NASM; which is the best personal training certification?

-Both ACE and NASM are among the top personal trainer certification programs in the industry, but NASM takes the crown!
-However, see which accredited program is best for you.
-The best trainer certificate is always the one that’s right for you.
+Both ACE and NASM are among the top personal trainer certification programs in the industry, but NASM is our pick between the two!
+However, the best program for you will depend on your personal preferences and needs.
+The best trainer certificate is always the one that’s right for you, not what is best for the average candidate.

 What’s the difference between the NASM-CPT and the ACE-CPT?